integr8ly/integreatly-operator/test-cases/tests/upgrade/n02b-upgrade-rhoam.md

 # N02B - Upgrade RHOAM

+## Prerequisites

+To prepare a cluster for the upgrade testing the current GA version must be in managed-tenants repo.

 ## Description

 Mesure the downtime of the RHOAM components during the RHOAM upgrade (not to be confused with the OpenShift upgrade) to ensure RHOAM can be safely upgraded.